hashgraph/hedera-services/docs/expiry-and-auto-renewal/renewal_expiry_docs.md

 * `Account Renewal` - expired accounts with balance - Renewable accounts.
 If the balance is sufficient, the account is enabled again.

-* `Token Expiration` - requires removing the NFTs from state, dissociating from accounts, dissociating from treasury, removing the token from state
+* `Token Expiration` - requires removing the NFTs from state, dissociating from accounts, dissociating from treasury, removing the token from state.

 ## Configuration: